 ‘Well, I’m a panda’, he says, at the door.
 ‘Look it up.’

 The waiter turns to the relevant entry in the manual and, sure enough, finds an explanation.
 ‘Panda.
 Large black-and-white bear-like mammal, native to China.
-Eats, shoots and leaves.”
+Eats, shoots and leaves. »

-Surely,Mrs Truss and Mr. Cohen are as aghast as I am at the American propensity to use “that” to refer to persons and to render obsolete the difference between “that” and “which” .As language is a symbolic way to express oneself, how can one express oneself correctly without correct use of the symbols?
+Surely,Mrs Truss and Mr. Cohen are as aghast as I am at the American propensity to use « that » to refer to persons and to render obsolete the difference between « that » and « which » .As language is a symbolic way to express oneself, how can one express oneself correctly without correct use of the symbols?
 A mathematician misusing symbols is hardly likely to come to the right result.

-Filed under: Editorials, Language, Langue, Literature, Litterature, Opinions Tagué: | commas, Language, punctuation, that and which, usage
+Filed under: Editorials, Language, Langue, Literature, Litterature, Opinions | Tagged: commas, Language, punctuation, that and which, usage |

-Well done.good post.It is sad indeed as you point out that journalists use “that” to refer to people as in “the man that came to see me”.while “that” usually denotes a segregation of an object–the one in particular- it should not refer to people.How right you are to bemoan these abuses.
+Well done.good post.It is sad indeed as you point out that journalists use « that » to refer to people as in « the man that came to see me ».while « that » usually denotes a segregation of an object–the one in particular- it should not refer to people.How right you are to bemoan these abuses.

 Thank you for your thoughtful comment Pierre